1j01/pangram-tester/README.md

 - Lists (and counts) missing letters
 - Gives a count of the total number of letters in the sentence
 - Suggests words to add based on missing letters, using a word list from [dwyl/english-words](https://github.com/dwyl/english-words).
 Words are scored based on the missing letters they add, and penalized for redundant letters.
+- Draws arrows from redundant letters to the prior occurrence of the letter.
+This is a little silly, but I wanted something more *symmetrical* than just highlighting the first occurrence of each letter.
 - Updates as you type

 ## Methodology

-I just used ChatGPT to write this app 90%.
+I just used ChatGPT to write the first fully working, and nice looking, version of this app.

-I did use my programming expertise to formulate the prompts and to give some feedback on the code, but I didn't write any of the code myself... until adding the word suggestion feature.
+I did use my programming expertise to formulate the prompts and to give some feedback on the code, but I didn't write any of the code myself (for the [first version](https://jsfiddle.net/1j01/g5rwmuqc/)).

 It's interesting that it was easier to create this application using AI than to search the web for an existing solution of comparable quality.

+When it came to adding the word suggestion feature, I tried several times but eventually gave up on using ChatGPT for that.
+It was able to scaffold out the feature, but it would freeze up the browser, and after telling it to use a web worker, it couldn't get the ranking right, among other things.

+So the word suggestion and redundancy graphing are written manually, and I did a bunch of clean up once I was working with the code directly.

 ## ChatGPT auto-commit